HISTORY OF THE LORD'S CHURCH THAT NOW MEETS AT 10421 NE. 140TH STREET, KIRKLAND, WA.

 REACHING THE ENDS OF THE EARTH – Audio and Video Recording

-The elders realized the potential for taping and recording the classes being taught at Kirkland and throughout the 60’s and the first half of the 70’s these tapes were widely distributed in the United States and further.
+The elders realized the potential for taping and recording the classes being taught at Kirkland and throughout the 60’s and the first half of the 70’s these tapes were widely distributed in the United States and beyond.
 Many members of the congregation worked tirelessly to provide this excellent teaching medium.
 A video tape version of Lowell’s classes began to be provided by Larry Haverstock in his “Truth On Tape” series in the fall of 1986.
 In 2003 these classes were made available for CD and DVD at “Truth On Disc”.

 RELOCATING AND CONTINUING THE WORK - 1985 - 1995